brandonbeeler/power-creative-angular-scaffold/README.md

 ```

 ###Controllers
-A sample controller code example will be shown at the bottom
+A sample controller code example is shown at the bottom if you're one of those people who doesn't read... -_-

 ####$scope
 The $scope variable is angular's viewModel (bridge between view & model).
 This is the data that is binded two ways between the view & controller and what makes Angular awesome.
 Our practice will be to bind all data on the $scope variable.
 There are other practices that mask this connection we will not do this. $scope will be passed in as a dependency to your controller and all data will be binded upon that object.
 However all $scope properties should contain a parent object the sake of readability.
 For example, rather than creating a $scope property of simply "name", create an customer object with a property of name and attach that to $scope.
 See code example below for reference.